kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-34: Ziggurat of Kauket, Third Step

+* The third step rises 15’ above the second and 40’ above the marsh.
+	* It is accessed via a staircase from 10-33 (on the western side).
+	* 9'-tall bronze statues of heqeti with arms upraised, bowing towards the pinnacle of the ziggurat stand proudly at each corner, with a braziers glowing with red-hot coals.
+		* Their workmanship is fairly crude (300 gp).
+		* They are enchanted with a ‘delayed blast unholy word.’
+			* As an action while anywhere on the ziggurat, the Great Tongue (10-47) can croak out a command to one of the four statues (1/day/statue) and it emits a deafening unholy word (radius 30’).
+				* Weakening Rimmaq-Isfet by poison on Level 8 (see 8-76) causes these statues to lose their ability.
-The third step rises 15’ above the second and 40’ above the level of the marsh.
-It is accessed via a staircase from 10-33 (on the western side).
-Bronze statues stand proudly at each of its four corners.
-Next to each statue is a brazier that glows with red-hot coals.
-The walls leading to the fourth step are carved in a more restrained, but still impressive fashion: a 5’-tall band of carved images extends around the entirety of the top step, depicting a single, huge salamander surrounded by fawning heqeti.
+	* The walls are carved in a more restrained, but still impressive fashion: a 5’-tall band of carved images extends around the entirety of the top step, depicting a single, huge salamander surrounded by fawning heqeti.

-Statues: The bronze statues are 9’ tall and depict anonymous heqeti with arms upraised and bowing towards the pinnacle of the ziggurat.
-The workmanship of the statues is fairly crude, and thus they will only bring 300 gp each.
-Like the statues on the first step, these are enchanted with a unique effect, a sort of ‘delayed blast unholy word.’
-If the Great Tongue (10-47) is standing anywhere on the ziggurat, he is able to use his action on a given round to croak out a command directed at one of the four statues; immediately, the designated statue will emit a deafening unholy word (radius 30’).
-The Great Tongue can perform this feat once per statue per day.
-Weakening Rimmaq-Isfet by poison on Level 8 (see area 8-76) causes the statues on the third step to lose their ability to utter unholy words.
+* Unalerted

-Unalerted: If the complex has not been warned of the PCs’ arrival, no heqeti are present here.
+	* No heqeti are present here.
+* Alerted

-Alerted: Six heqeti chosen are waiting here, armed with javelins and halberds.
-Their task is to prevent intruders from reaching the fourth step of the ziggurat.
+	* 6 heqeti chosen wait here, armed with javelins and halberds, to prevent intruders from reaching the fourth step of the ziggurat.

 6 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 44, 41, 40, 38, 35, 35; #AT 2; Dmg 3-12 (halberd +1), 1-6 (bite).
 Special
 attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: halberd +1.

 ### 10-35: Ziggurat of Kauket, Fourth Step

-The pinnacle of the ziggurat lies 15’ above the third step and 55’ above the level of the marsh.
-It is accessed either via the bridge (10-19) from area 10-18 or via stairs from 10-34.
-A shallow copper depression about 8’ in diameter occupies the exact center of the step; in the center of the basin is a 6”-diameter hole leading inside the ziggurat (to 10-37).
-The basin is stained with blood.
-Four copper shepherd’s crooks rise 5’ above the basin, from each of which hang strong copper restraints.
-Sacrifices to Kauket are bound to the crooks and then exsanguinated into the basin.
+* The pinnacle of the ziggurat lies 15’ above the third step and 55’ above the marsh.
+	* It is accessed either via the bridge (10-19) from 10-18 or via stairs from 10-34.
+	* A shallow copper depression 8’ across and stained with blood, occupies the exact center of the step.
+		* In the center of the basin is a 6”-diameter hole leading inside the ziggurat (to 10-37).
+	* 4 copper shepherd’s crooks rise 5’ above the basin, strong copper restraints hang from each.
+		* Sacrifices to Kauket are bound to the crooks and exsanguinated into the basin.

+* Unalerted
-Unalerted: There is a 45% chance that Reepsiq, the Great Tongue (see 10-47), is present here, preparing a sacrifice to Kauket (select sacrifice from area 10-43).
-If Reepsiq is present, he is accompanied by three heqeti builders (see new monsters).
+	* 45% chance Reepsiq, the Great Tongue (see 10-47), is present here, preparing a sacrifice to Kauket (select sacrifice from 10-43).
+If present, he is accompanied by three heqeti builders (new).
+* Alerted

-Alerted: If the complex is awaiting the PCs, Reepsiq, the Great Tongue (see 10-47), and Qassapik, the Chief Weaver (see 10-48), will be present here, preparing spells in order to defend the ziggurat.
-With them will be three heqeti builders.
-The two leaders will already have summoned demonic allies; three invisible keqemandri will already be levitating near the ziggurat, ready to swoop down upon intruders.
+	* Reepsiq, the Great Tongue (see 10-47), and Qassapik, the Chief Weaver (see 10-48), are present here, preparing spells to defend the ziggurat.
+With them are 3 heqeti builders.
+	* The two leaders will already have summoned demonic allies; 3 invisible keqemandri are levitating near the ziggurat, ready to swoop down upon intruders.

+Kauket Arrives
-Kauket Arrives: It is possible for the PCs to summon Kauket himself, whether knowingly or inadvertently.
-See text at 10-37 for details.
-If Kauket is summoned, he appears atop the fourth step with three keqemandri servitors.
-Woe to the PCs!
-Note: it is possible to slightly weaken Kauket by destroying the great statue of the demon prince that is located on Level 9 (area 9-12); see text there.
+* It is possible for the PCs to summon Kauket himself, whether knowingly or inadvertently (see text at 10-37).
+* If Kauket is summoned, he appears atop the fourth step with 3 keqemandri servitors.
+* It is possible to slightly weaken Kauket by destroying the great statue of the demon prince located at 9-12 (see text there).

 Reepsiq, the Great Tongue, 17th-level heqeti cleric: for stats, see 10-47.